magento/devdocs/guides/v2.0/howdoi/checkout/checkout_payment.md

 {%endhighlight%}

 ### Add other payment-related features
-You can also add payment-related functionality, like reward points, gift registry an so on.
+You can also add payment-related functionality, like reward points, gift registry, an so on.
 They must be implemented as UI components as well.
 These additional features can be displayed before or after the list of payment methods.
 You need to declare them in the [checkout page layout file correspondingly](#layout).

 ## Create the .js component that registers the renderer {}
 In you custom module directory create the `.js` UI component that registers the payment method renderer in the renderers list.
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.
 For example in the Magento modules, the payment methods renderers are stored in the `<your_module_dir>/view/frontend/web/js/view/payment/` directory.